When you’re trying out CBD oil for the first time, it’s completely normal to feel a bit nervous.

 We usually recommend one dropper full of our organic CBD oil.
 This amounts to 25 milligrams of CBD, which is a pretty good starting point.

-If you experience these side effects, simply lower your dose until you feel comfortable.
+If you experience these negative side effects, simply lower your dose until you feel comfortable.
 You could also try keeping with the same dose for a week—symptoms usually subside after your body gets used to the CBD.

-If you are thinking about using CBD to treat an existing health condition, you should consult with your doctor before trying CBD.
+If you are thinking about using CBD oil to treat an existing health condition, you should consult with your doctor before trying CBD.

 If you take prescription drugs, do proper research to avoid any harmful interactions.
 Much like grapefruit juice, CBD can occupy a certain enzyme that could increase the amounts of certain drugs that pass into your bloodstream.

 If you have liver complications, proceed with caution.
 During some clinical trials involving high doses of CBD, researchers found that patients were likely to have elevated liver enzymes.
 If you have liver disease or some other complication, it’s best to use CBD under the care of a doctor who can check on your liver enzyme levels.

 If you have low blood pressure, make sure you’re monitoring your blood pressure while trying CBD.
 Some studies show that CBD could lower your blood pressure, which might cause complications if you have hypotension.